uds-lsv/enumeration-aware-molecule-transformers/README.md

 # Enumeration-aware Molecular Transformers for Representation Learning

 ## Overview
 We introduce a suite of neural language model tools for pre-training, fine-tuning SMILES-based molecular language models.
 Furthermore, we also provide recipes for semi-supervised recipes for fine-tuning these languages in low-data settings using Semi-supervised learning.
-Lastly, we also have open-sourced mechanisms for data augmentations and generating embeddings from pre-trained molecular language models as independent packages described below.

 ### 1. Enumeration-aware Molecular Transformers
 Introduces contrastive learning alongside multi-task regression, and masked language modelling as pre-training objectives to inject enumeration knowledge into pre-trained language models.